Closed-Loop Supervised Fine-Tuning of Tokenized Traffic Models: Experiments

 \subsubsection{Ablation studies on WOSAC}

-In Table~\ref{table:ablation} we provide a thorough ablation study.
+In \cref{table:ablation} we provide a thorough ablation study.
 Due to the high cost of evaluation we use 2\% of the validation split (880 out of 44097 scenarios).
 To verify the fidelity of this evaluation setting, we compare results with those on the full validation set in \cref{fig:local_vs_server}.
 We observe consistent differences indicating that our evaluation setting is reasonable.

-We begin with a SMART-tiny model trained with BC for 64 epochs (BC pre-training, row 1).
+We begin with a SMART-tiny model trained with BC for 32 epochs (BC pre-training, row 1).
 All other models fine-tune the BC pre-training model for 5 epochs.
-During inference, we use top-K sampling with $K_\text{infer}=40$ for all methods (the best $K_\text{infer}$ for SMART-tiny according to Fig.~\ref{fig:influence_val_k}).
+During inference, we use top-K sampling with $K_\text{infer}=40$ for all methods (the best $K_\text{infer}$ for SMART-tiny according to \cref{fig:influence_val_k}).

-In Table~\ref{table:ablation}, CAT-K fine-tuning is the only method that significantly outperforms the BC pre-training model.
+In \cref{table:ablation}, CAT-K fine-tuning is the only method that significantly outperforms the BC pre-training model.
 Further fine-tuning with BC (row 2), using Trajeglish's noisy tokenization (rows 3-5), or SMART's trajectory perturbation (rows 6-8) remain on par with the original model or even reduce its performance.
 Closed-loop fine-tuning with top-K rollouts instead of CAT-K rollouts during training significantly reduces performance (rows 9-12), even when rollouts close to the GT are selected for training by either filtering them based on the distance to the GT or sampling among them from a distance-dependent distribution.
-The observation that data-augmentation and fine-tuning with top-K sampling cannot improve the RMM, are consistent with findings in prior works~\cite{philion2024trajeglish,wu2025smart,lu2023imitation,peng2025improving}, as well as with the WOSAC leaderboard.
-Comparisons with different values of $K$ for top-K sampling, as well as other hyper-parameters, are provided in the appendix.
+The observation that data augmentation and fine-tuning with top-K sampling cannot improve the RMM is consistent with prior works~\cite{philion2024trajeglish,wu2025smart,lu2023imitation,peng2025improving} and the WOSAC leaderboard.
+Ablations on different values of $K$ for top-K sampling and other hyperparameters are provided in the appendix.

-Next, we ablate the value of $K$ used for CAT-K rollout during fine-tuning (rows 13-17).
-Results indicate that the performance improvement is robust to the choice of $K$ after a reasonable minimum value.